mohammed-nooh/100-days-of-code/log.md

 **Today's Progress**:Learned what is DOM and DOM manipulation.Also started practising for neog level 1.

 **Thoughts**:Need to balance JS course with preparation for neog level 1

+## Day 4: July 2 2021

+**Today's Progress**:Learned to manipulate CSS styles using JS.Bulit my first project in JS.

+**Thoughts**:Need to contiue with this momentum daily